1. Stopped By The Police On The Street, Now What?

 As we have indicated, search of your person or property requires a search warrant, unless special circumstances exist.
 It is unlikely that a police officer will be able to search you in the street with advanced technology.

 If a police officer intends to record you with video or audio technology, that police officer will be required to have a warrant authorising him or her to do so.
-If they do not have this authorization, they need to get your consent.
+If they do not have this authorisation, they need to get your consent.
 If you are concerned that a police officer may be recording you, ask the officer if you are being recorded.

 However, the police are allowed to use certain measures to determine your identity or bodily features in certain circumstances.